White-Reinhardt Grants Application Process

 The White-Reinhardt Fund for Education is a special funding opportunity from the American Farm Bureau Foundation for Agriculture® in cooperation with the American Farm Bureau® Women’s Leadership Committee.
 It was established to honor two former chairs of that committee (Berta White and Linda Reinhardt, leaders in the national effort to improve agricultural literacy) by enlarging agricultural literacy efforts across the United States.
 The mini-grant is one of two components of the fund.

-Mini-grants are offered to state and county Farm Bureaus in amounts up to $1,000 for ag literacy programs for grades K-12.
-Eligibility: Mini-grants are on a competitive basis with priority given to those programs demonstrating a need for financial support.
+Grants are offered to state and county Farm Bureaus in amounts up to $1,000 for ag literacy programs for grades K-12.
+Eligibility: Grants are on a competitive basis with priority given to those programs demonstrating a need for financial support.

 There will be two application cycles throughout the year.